rnd195/my-marp-themes/testing.md

 # The `beamer` theme

 - Inspired by the Beamer LaTeX document class
-- Specifically the Copenhagen dolphin variant
+- Specifically the Copenhagen rose variant

 ```
 ---